FirebaseExtended/codelab-rules/index.lab.md

 There are three conditions for creating a comment:
 * a user must have a verified email
 * the comment must be fewer than 500 characters, and
-* they can't be on a list of banned users, which is stored in firestore in the `blocklist` collection.
+* they can't be on a list of banned users, which is stored in firestore in the `bannedUsers` collection.
 Taking these conditions one at a time:

 ```
 request.auth.token.email_verified == true